Julioevm/openai-text-to-speech/readme.md

 --model: (Optional) Specify the model for speech generation (default: tts-1-hd). 'tts-1' is cheaper and lower quality.

+--output-file: (Optional) Specify the path to save the generated audio file.

+**Note:** The input text shouldn't exceed **4096** characters.
+Split the input text into smaller chunks if necessary.

 ### Example Usages:

 Generate speech from text: